 Bailly Homestead & Chellberg Farm

 The Bailly Homestead and Chellberg Farm boast some of the most beautiful fall scenes in the area.
 The homestead and farm buildings nestled against the warm-hued trees in the background make for stunning photographs.
-Behind the homestead is the Little Calumet River Trail which bends through a ravine and beach maple woodlands.
+Behind the homestead is the Little Calumet River Trail which bends through a ravine and woodlands.

-The Dunes & Lake Fall Drive
+Dunes and Lake Drive

 The Dunes and Lake Drive takes you on an enjoyable ride to the coast of Lake Michigan, through marshlands exploding with color, and offers many great places to stop for a picture opportunity or hike.
-The drive begins at the Indiana Dunes Visitor Center where you can find out more about the area from our front desk or by picking up on of our destination guides.
-The drive takes you to the Indiana Dunes State Park, the Century of Progress Homes in Beverly Shores, Brinkca Cross Gardens, and the tiny, historic town of Furnessville.
+The drive begins at the Indiana Dunes Visitor Center where you can find out more about the area from our front desk or by picking up one of our destination guides.
+The drive takes you to the Indiana Dunes State Park, the Century of Progress Homes in Beverly Shores, Brincka Cross Gardens, and the tiny, historic town of Furnessville.

 The full Dunes and Lake Drive can be found in our Indiana Dunes Activities Guide.